 Fair Sculpture

-Fair Sculpture encourages and helps empower youth, with a focus on youths who are less exposed to different kinds of art and culture.
+Fair Sculpture encourages and helps empower children and young people, with a focus on young people who have fewer opportunities to engage with different kinds of art and culture.

 Fair Sculpture

 Fair Sculpture is an inter-generational and multidisciplinary artistic community project consisting of two branches, in which participation is free for participants.
-One branch is a weekly afternoon school for kids and youngsters in the facilities of the Academy of Fine Arts and the Theatre Academy in Helsinki (Sörnäinen Campus).
+One branch is a weekly afternoon school for children and young people in the facilities of the Academy of Fine Arts and the Theatre Academy in Helsinki (Sörnäinen Campus).
+The other is a residency branch, where artists are invited to hold an art residency in a school outside of Helsinki.

 Weekly afternoon school